-The Christmas tree is a decorated tree commonly seen during the Xmas season starting sometimes early November and going all the way to late December.
-I have very fond memories of getting the Xmas decorations out and putting up the tree before the big day.
+The Christmas tree is a decorated tree commonly seen during the Xmas season starting as early as October, November going through to December.
+I have very fond memories of getting our family’s Xmas decorations out and putting up the tree before the big day.

-What follows is a brief history of this well-known tradition.
-For an in-depth look into the history of Christmas trees watch the YouTube video I added below the following paragraph.
+Let’s take a look at a brief history of this well-known tradition.
+For an in-depth look into the history of Christmas trees watch the YouTube video I added below.

-Long before the age of Christianity, the Northern Hemisphere settlers used evergreen plants to adorn their homes, particularly their doors, so as to celebrate solstice (December 21 or 22), which is normally when the night is longest and the day shortest.
+Long before the age of Christianity, the Northern Hemisphere settlers used evergreen plants to adorn their homes, particularly their doors, so as to celebrate solstice (December 21 or 22).
+This is normally when the night is longest and the day shortest.

-In the past, this time of the year was viewed as the time the sun god regained his strength after being weakened during the winter and evergreen plants were used to show that the sun god would once again glow and summer is soon coming.
+In the past, this time of the year was viewed as the time the sun god regained his strength after being weakened during the winter.
+Evergreen plants were used to show that the sun god would once again glow and summer come again.

 The Solstice was commonly celebrated by Egyptians who used green palm rushes to adorn their homes so as to honor the sun god, Ra.
-The Celts in the Northern part of Europe used evergreen boughs so as to decorate their druid temples so as to signify everlasting life.
+The Celts in the Northern part of Europe used evergreen boughs to decorate their druid temples and signify everlasting life.

 The Vikings in the North thought the evergreen plants belonged to Balder, who was the god of peace and light.
-Traditional Romans celebrated Solstice with a feast known as Saturnalia, which was thrown so as to honor Saturn, the god of agriculture, and just like the Celts, they decorated their temples and homes with evergreen boughs.
+Traditional Romans celebrated Solstice with a feast known as Saturnalia, which was thrown so as to honor Saturn, the god of agriculture.
+Like the Celts, they decorated their temples and homes with evergreen boughs.

 However, today most Xmas tree celebrations are meant as simple ornaments or decorations to celebrate a wonderful time for Christians and the world alike.

-Balsam Fir: This is the traditional Christmas tree.
-It is tall and slender with 1/2 inch long needles.
-Read more about it here: https://en.wikipedia.org/wiki/Abies_balsamea
+Balsam Fir: This is the traditional tree which is tall and slender with 1/2 inch long needles.

-Douglas Fir: The Douglas Fir tree is one of the best-selling in the US.
-It is full and elegant and mainly used in rooms that are big.
+Douglas Fir: The Douglas Fir is one of the best-selling trees in the United States.
+It is elegant and mainly used in rooms that are big.
 Its needles are longer than the Balsam and they radiate in all directions from the branch.

 Ceramic Christmas Trees

 – For every Xmas tree that is harvested, 3 more are planted in its place.
-Each year, the US grows approximately 20.8 million Christmas trees, Germany grows 19 million, France grows 9.2 million, and the UK 4.4 million.
+Each year, the United States grows approximately 20.8 million Christmas trees, Germany grows 19 million, France grows 9.2 million, and the United Kingdom 4.4 million.

 – Using electric lights on Xmas trees was first suggested by Edward Johnson, who was the assistant to Thomas Edison, in 1882.

-– Some of the most famous Xmas trees include the Saint Peter’s Square tree in Rome, the Rockefeller Center tree in the US, the Trafalgar Square tree in the UK, and the White House tree in the US.
+– Some of the most famous Xmas trees in the world include the Saint Peter’s Square tree in Rome, the Rockefeller Center tree in the US, the Trafalgar Square tree in the UK, and the White House tree in the US.

 – 98% of trees bought worldwide are grown from tree farms while the other 2% are cut from the wild.